OrthoFinder/RECUR/docs/installation.markdown

   python3 recur.py -f ExampleData/example_alignments.aln -st AA --outgroups ExampleData/example_alignments.outgroups.txt
   ```

-  >Please note that the GitHub release of RECUR includes IQ-TREE v3.0.1 compiled for 64-bit Linux.
+  >**Please note that the GitHub release of RECUR includes IQ-TREE v3.1.1 compiled for 64-bit Linux.
 If your system uses a different OS or CPU architecture, that binary won’t run and RECUR will fail to start.
-In that case, either install the appropriate IQ-TREE build for your platform from the official [IQ-TREE download page](http://www.iqtree.org/#download) before launching RECUR, or download the source package of RECUR (bundled with a matching IQ-TREE build) from the [RECUR release page](https://github.com/OrthoFinder/RECUR/releases/) or [Download page](https://orthofinder.github.io/RECUR/download/).
+In that case, either install the appropriate IQ-TREE build for your platform from the official [IQ-TREE download page](http://www.iqtree.org/#download) before launching RECUR, or download the source package of RECUR (bundled with a matching IQ-TREE build) from the [RECUR release page](https://github.com/OrthoFinder/RECUR/releases/) or [Download page](https://orthofinder.github.io/RECUR/download/).**

   To deactivate the virtual environment, please run:
   ```bash